YinHk-Notes/C-Sharp-cheatsheet/c# concepts/Event/README.md

-### Example of raising event, publisher and subscriber
+### Example of raising event, publisher, subscriber and consume event

 ```cs
 using System;